kingfoxxx/AirBnB_clone_v3/README.md

 Second part of Airbnb: Joann Vuong
 ## License
 Public Domain.
-No copy write protection.
+No copy write protection
+Since the beginning we’ve been using the unittest module, but do you know why unittests are so important?
+Because when you add a new feature, you refactor a piece of code, etc… you want to be sure you didn’t break anything